magtms/DataScienceProject-TrendPrediction-R/README.md

 # DataAnalyticsProject-TrendPrediction-R

-The repository contains a data analytics project with target business objectives of an e-commerce company.
+The repository contains a data science project with target business objectives of an e-commerce company.
 Topic focusing on the issue (or bugs) raised from the company's operation systems, key objectives of the project is to:

 **[1] Find out the impact of the new upgrade to the existing systems**